 Volunteers are encouraged to become members of the Museum, but it is not a requirement.

-If you have any questions about the volunteer program, email Janis Treiber, volunteer coordinator.
+If you have any questions about the NCMA Volunteer Program, email Volunteer Manager Janis Treiber.

 Please note: The NCMA takes court-related community service only by direct placement through the North Carolina Department of Correction’s Community Service Work Program.

 The NCMA Park Volunteer Group is geared toward individuals and small groups interested in horticulture, landscape design, sculpture, recreation, and staying active and involved in our community.
 Some projects include mulching trails, removing exotic species, planting seedlings, removing trash, and maintaining art installations, which could include painting, cleaning, or installing art pieces.